Home Loans for Bad credit in the USA : How to Secure Financing When your credit Score is Low

 Types of Home Loans for Bad Credit

-There are several types of home loans available for those with bad credit, including:
+There are several types of home loans available to buy a house with bad credit., including:

 Subprime Mortgages: Subprime mortgages are loans designed for borrowers with poor credit.
 These loans typically have higher interest rates and fees, but they can be a viable option if you are unable to qualify for other types of loans.